AdobeDocs/experience-manager-64.fr-FR/help/assets/managing-assets-touch-ui.md

    * Le nom du dossier de ressources ne doit pas contenir  `* / : [ \ \ ] | # % { } ? \" . ^ ; + & \t`
    In addition, the Assets interface displays the most recent asset that you upload or the folder you create first in all the views (**[!UICONTROL Card view]**, **[!UICONTROL List view]**, and **[!UICONTROL Column view]**).

-   Souvent, lors du chargement simultané de fichiers volumineux ou de plusieurs fichiers, les indicateurs visuels vous permettent d’évaluer la progression.
+   Souvent, lors du transfert simultané de fichiers volumineux ou de plusieurs fichiers, les indicateurs visuels vous permettent d’évaluer la progression.
 The **[!UICONTROL Upload Progress]** dialog box displays the count of successfully uploaded files and the files that failed to upload.

    ![chlimage_1-10](assets/chlimage_1-10.png)